Overview

 Generally, VCM is retained on a fully discretionary basis and is authorized to determine and

-management agreement and other documents executed between VCM and each client.
-The
+agreement and other documents executed between VCM and each client.
+The terms upon which

-terms upon which VCM serves as an adviser are established at the time each client retains VCM as
+VCM serves as an adviser are established at the time each client retains VCM as their investment

 If a VCM client opts not to have some or all of its account assets managed on a discretionary